SHINE on Salem 150, celebrating the sesquicentennial of our city's 1860 charter, continues with the 2011 entry.

 When you visit

 The house is located at the southwest corner of Mission and 12th streets, near Pringle Creek.
-With its Lord & Schryver garden, it is now a premier attraction for local social events and tourists.
-For more information about this National
+With its Lord and Schryver garden, it is now a premier attraction for local social events and tourists.
+For more information about this National Register property in the SCAN neighborhood, refer to the Deepwood website.
+It is also on the route of the SHINE Pringle Creek self-guided walking tour.

 Other Events

 • Two Salem religious congregations build in this year: the German Methodist parsonage is erected on Winter Street.
 In 1944 the church sold the residence to Charles Warren.
 In 1977 the State of Oregon purchased property on the east side of that block for construction of the North Capitol Mall Office Building.
 A private builder bought this house and the one next door (the Moon house) and moved them to D Street in the NESCA neighborhood.
 Both historic homes have been renovated.
-The Evangelical Church is built on the corner of Chemeketa and 17th Streets and the adjacent parsonage was built the following year.
-Both are in their original 1894-5 locations, but the function of the church has changed: it is now a private home with a large, ground floor living area and a place for sleeping in the former choir loft.
-They are in the Court-Chemeketa Historic District of the NEN neighborhood.
+(The story of these houses is found here.)

 • The Gray family constructs another commercial building on Liberty Street adjacent to their own, the mustard-colored building at left above.
 The new building is seen here with three bays of windows on the second floor.
 In 1909 it was sold to Eugene Eckerlen who owned a saloon on Commercial Street.
 He rented this new building to merchants and it was known as the New Eckerlen Building.
 From 1936 to the 1960s, it housed Bishops' clothing store, a popular establishment for men.
 A fire in 1999 partially destroyed the building, but it has recently been renovated.
 It is located on an especially handsome block of historic buildings in the Salem Downtown Historic District.